Revenge (1989 film): Tale 3: The Mute One

 Tsai takes a mute peasant girl as his second wife.
 She bears a child, named Tsai Sungu, whom she grows very fond of and raises him well.
 The boy’s poetry is acknowledged by his master who sees the boy’s potential for creating beautiful art.

 One afternoon, Tsai, who has become sickly and lies on his deathbed, calls the boy to him.
 He makes Tsai Sungu promise to keep his life at a standstill until he has avenged his half-sister.
-Tsai then hands the blood-stained scythe to the boy before passing away.
+Tsai then hands the blood-stained scythe to the boy before dying.
 Tsai Sungu sits outside the wall to his father’s home for days, worrying his mother who builds a small roof over him to keep him protected from the harsh sun.

 One day, a strange man driving a carriage passes by, asking to speak with Tsai’s family.
 The boy presents himself as Tsai’s son and the man reveals himself to be the instructor, Yan.
 He taunts Tsai’s first wife, who informs the boy that the man is the one he is to exact revenge on.
 As the carriage departs, the healer who aided Yan during Tsai’s quest is revealed to be seated in the carriage.